 The Fed has put the banks under the scanner strictly post the 2007 global economic crisis to determine if the banks can cope up if there was a downturn in the economy and most of the banks have flunked these tests in the past on the qualitative checks.
-With the announcement of a break in this qualitative tests, major banks like Goldman Sachs, JP Morgan, Bank of America will be relieved as the industry has been criticizing the Fed for these tests being too non-transparent.
+With the announcement of a break in these qualitative tests, major banks and one of the Top 10 Wealth Management Firms in US like Goldman Sachs, JP Morgan, Bank of America will be relieved as the industry has been criticizing the Fed for these tests being too non-transparent.
 The Fed announced that due to improvements in capital planning made by the largest firms after the 2009 crisis the quantitative tests will be removed.
-Banks which receive an objection will have to fine-tune their capital.
+Banks that receive an objection will have to fine-tune their capital.

 US Subsidiaries of foreign banks not exempted:

 Though the Federal Reserve has said that the banks can flunk the quantitative test in its annual health check, the rule does not apply to new lenders who are yet to have an established capital planning and subsidiaries of foreign banks.
-The five foreign banks that will be subject to quantitative tests are the Deutsche Bank, Credit Suisse Group, UBS Group, TB Bank and the Barclays Plc.
-Of these five banks, if the TD group passes the annual quantitative check in 2019, it will be exempted from 2020 tests while the other banks will have to wait till 2021.
+The five foreign banks that will be subject to quantitative tests are the Deutsche Bank, Credit Suisse Group, UBS Group, TB Bank, and Barclays Plc.
+Of these five banks, if the TD group passes the annual quantitative check-in 2019, it will be exempted from 2020 tests while the other banks will have to wait till 2021.